ManalBafraj/brute-force-dashboard/brute-force-dashboard/README.md

 # 🔐 Brute Force Attack Dashboard

-This is a simple interactive dashboard built with **Streamlit** that analyzes brute force login attempts and visualizes important statistics, alerts, and patterns.
+This is a simple interactive dashboard built with Streamlit that analyzes brute force login attempts and visualizes critical patterns, top IPs/passwords, and highlights suspicious activities through dynamic filters and charts.

 ---